-Nathanael specialises in commercial litigation and is our resident insolvency expert.
-Having joined the Longmores team in July 2019, Nat brings a wealth of expertise from his time at another leading law firm and has been identified as a Rising Star lawyer by leading client guide, the Legal 500.
+Nat specialises in commercial litigation and is our resident insolvency expert.
+Having joined the Longmores team in 2019, Nat was promoted to partner in 2022.
+His wealth of expertise has been recognised by the leading directory, The Legal 500, where he is ranked as a Rising Star.

 Nat enjoys building lasting relationships with his clients, many having moved with him to Longmores from his previous firm.
 So, if you need a versatile, pragmatic and highly experienced solicitor to assist with your insolvency or commercial litigation matter, look no further.

 Nat has always taken a proactive, hands-on approach to legal practice.
 He started his career at just 16 years old, working his way up to qualify as a legal executive in 2005.
-He then obtained his LLM LPC in Commercial Legal Practice before qualifying as a solicitor in 2008.
+He then obtained an LPC and LLM in Commercial Legal Practice before qualifying as a solicitor in 2008.
 Nat has also obtained Higher Rights of Audience and is perfectly at home litigating at all court levels.

 Nat is a self-described ‘sucker’ for any interesting litigation case.
 As part of his insolvency work, he specialises in a wide range of matters, including:

 - Bringing and defending claims on behalf of insolvency practitioners